-More than 186,000 people have downloaded Cookie AutoDelete on the Firefox add-on store, drawing close to 1300 reviews and a 4.6/5-star rating as of May 2022.
+More than 186,000 people have downloaded Cookie AutoDelete on the Firefox add-on store, drawing close to 1300 reviews and a 4.6/5-star rating at the time of writing.
 Some critics complained about not being able to delete a specific cookie, so they deleted all cookies from other websites.
 Another complaint is that users are distracted by frequent pop-ups, even while doing other tasks.

 The last update of Cookie AutoDelete was released on Jan.
 20, 2021, with version 3.6.0.
 Despite criticism from some users, Cookies AutoDelete cleans away all data that hackers can use for tracking.
 Also, the flexibility to manage exceptions for each category per domain makes this add-on valuable.